nextflow-io/training/docs/hands_on/04_implementation.md

 Congratulations!
 Part 1 is now complete.

-We have all the data prepared and into channels ready for the more serious steps
+We have all the data prepared and into channels ready for the more serious steps.

 ## Process 2: STAR Mapping